Change any room into a professional recording studio with soundproofing techniques that eliminate unwanted noise and capture crystal-clear audio.

 Treat Your Walls and Ceiling

 Acoustic panels.
-Strategically install acoustic foam panels on walls and ceilings to absorb sound reflections and minimize echoes.
-Focus on areas where sound is likely to bounce, such as the wall behind your microphone or opposite your speakers.
+Buy acoustic foam panels to absorb sound reflections on surfaces that are most likely to bounce sound (like the wall behind you or opposite your speakers).

 Sound deadening acoustic panels offer studio-quality sound proofing.
 These home-theater style soundproof foam tiles are available in lots of colors.
 Shop for sound proofing acoustic deadening sound tiles on Amazon.